 France

-In a French study the method relied on consisted in analysing activity records, wherever available in the agencies concerned (Kopp, 2015).
+In a French study the method relied on analysing activity records, wherever available in the agencies concerned (Kopp, 2015).
 The total expenditure for drug-related activities was then aggregated.
 The top-down approach applied in this case provided an indication of the proportion of expenditure for drug control related activities compared to the overall expenditure of all the institutions and agencies concerned.
 To obtain an estimate, a fraction was applied to the total staff and routine operating costs of the agency concerned.
 In the year 2010, for example, 10% of police activities were attributable to drug control activities, which involved 60 police units.
 In this example, police expenditures attributable to drug-related activities were calculated by multiplying the total expenditure of the police services by this fraction of 10%.

 A bottom-up approach was also adopted, based on the working time of staff performing support functions in connection with drug-related activities or the equipment used, as recorded by the agencies concerned.
 For example, the time spent giving prevention talks in schools and the time spent by the police forces on alcohol tests were included in the calculations.